benhaube/network-portfolio/README.md

 #### Install Dependencies for Optimize Plugin

 The built-in [Optimize](https://squidfunk.github.io/mkdocs-material/plugins/optimize/) plugin for Material for MkDocs is utilized in this project.
 It optimizes `.jpg` and `.png` images on the site, reducing bandwidth and server storage requirements.
-However, the Optimize plugin does require additional dependencies to function using the Python package. **Note:** The Docker image includes the dependencies required for the Optimize plugin.
+However, the Optimize plugin does require additional dependencies to function using the Python package.

 ##### Python